mapattacker/cheatsheets/sphinx.md

    page 2
 ```

+## Tables
+  * Use the table generator in the link: http://www.tablesgenerator.com/text_tables

 ## Other Commands
   * __Code__: enclosed in backticks ` `
   * __Bold__: enclosed in double asterieks ** **